hossamabozeidsaleh/BASH_learn/README.md

 You can run the project by this command ( bash + filename ) ex : bash 0_Basics_commendline_in_unix.sh
-My name is : Hossam Abozeid

-I am a software engineer

-I created this repo for the purpose of psychological education, and I hope it will benefit others

-- Firstly :-

 Run these small programs in coordination to take advantage of them ex :``` bash bash 1_varibal.sh```